 Art is an important part of the curriculum at St. Louis, and provides us with a creative way to incorporate critical thinking skills and an appreciation for hard work and originality.
 When learning about colors, or Vincent Van Gogh, or the art of South America, our students are expected to embrace their creativity and do their best!

 On this blog, Ms. d’Epagnier will showcase the “creative chaos” that is occurring in the Art Room on any given day.
 Check back often to see what we are learning and creating!
+And don’t forget to follow our school Instagram account!
+Follow us at @artatsls to stay connected with what your children are accomplishing in the art room!
+Take a look!

 After learning about the dessert-inspired artwork of American artist Wayne Thiebaud, the 3rd utilized ceramics techniques to create these delicious-looking cupcakes.
 They created pinch pots to form the cupcake, and rolled coils to sculpt the icing.
 They also learned how to score and slip pieces of clay so that they would stick together without breaking.
 Great job 3rd grade!